Skip to content

 Capital expenditures, as defined in the financial statements, refer to all the funds that the company uses, over an accounting period, to acquire new fixed capital or to improve the existing fixed capital.
 For example, all the funds used in the construction of a new factory would form part of the general concept of capital expenditure.

-However in Gradement we use a customized version of the capital expenditures that we call maintenance capital expenditures.
-This variant of capital expenditure includes not all the funds used, but only considers those that are necessary to maintain the same level of activity of the company.
-All funds used to increase the level of activity of the company are not part of this maintenance capital expense.
+However, Gradement uses a customized version of capital expenditures called maintenance capital expenditures.
+This variant includes only the funds necessary to maintain the company's current level of activity.
+Any funds used to increase the company's level of activity are not part of this maintenance capital expense.

-It is very difficult to estimate these maintenance capital expenditures since this information is generally not shown in the company's annual statements.
-However, given the importance of this accounting variable to estimate the capital needs of the company, we estimate this item based on the growth experienced by the company in the last accounting period.
-Take into account that this calculation is just a conservative estimate of the company's true maintenance capital expenditure level.
+It is very difficult to estimate these maintenance capital expenditures, as this information is not generally shown in a company's annual statements.
+However, given the importance of this accounting variable for estimating a company's capital needs, we estimate this item based on the growth experienced by the company in the last accounting period.
+Note that this calculation is just a conservative estimate of the company's true maintenance capital expenditure level.